dnp3/opendnp3-guide/README.md

 It uses the [Sphinx](http://sphinx-doc.org/) documentation platform.

-## Building
+## Setup and Building

 To build the documentation you'll need a working version of Sphinx.
 Follow the installation direction [here](http://sphinx-doc.org/latest/install.html) for your platform.

-After installing Sphinx just type:
+It also uses the [graphviz](http://www.graphviz.org/) Sphinx extension.
+The "dot" program needs to be on your PATH so Sphinx can run it.
+On Windows, the graphviz bin directory must be manually added to the PATH.

+With Sphinx and graphviz installed:

 ```
 make html